-Two 6-metre diameter tunnel boring machines (TBMs) will be used to excavate the Broadway Subway tunnels.
+Two 6-metre diameter tunnel boring machines (TBMs) were used to excavate the Broadway Subway tunnels.

 Tunnel boring machines are traditionally named after influential, historic and academic women.
 The tradition dates back to the 1550s, when miners prayed to Saint Barbara to protect them from dangers underground.
 Past machines have been named after scientists, leaders in all industries, Queens, saints, grandmothers or artists.
 The Broadway Subway Project’s two TBMs are named after two historic trailblazing women with ties to Vancouver: Elsie MacGill, the world’s first female aeronautical engineer, and Phyllis Munday, a pioneer for women in mountaineering.
 Learn more about each namesake below.